Did Shakespeare Eat Birthday Cake 🎂?

 Peter Bruegel the Elder- The Fight Between Shrove Tuesday and Lent, 1559.
 Notice on the left there is a pancake supper and a rotund man playing a song on a stringed instrument, while on the right there is an emaciated woman wearing an austere head covering.

-Shakespeare uses a lot of Christian imagery and theology in all of his plays but he also specifically refers to Shrove Tuesday, with its pancake suppers, use of theatrical disguise, and carefree attitude.
-He also refers to Lent, and the threadbare and lean times it represents.
-In a general sense, a lot of his plays deal with the swinging back-and-forth of Time, where society is simultaneously getting ready to purge itself of sin and deny itself of pleasure.
+In a general sense, a lot of Shakespeare’s plays deal with the swinging back-and-forth of Time, where society is simultaneously getting ready to purge itself of sin and deny itself pleasure.
 I thought I’d explore that by taking a look at some examples of text Shakespeare that deal with these themes.

 First, let’s talk about Shrove Tuesday; in As You Like It, Touchstone makes reference to eating pancakes, traditional food for Shrove Tuesday in a lot of Christian communities.
 There are variations like donuts and fasnachts, but the idea is to eat up the fat and oil in your house.
 This is because to begin the start of length a time when Christians are supposed to abstain from fat, people would use the remaining oil and butter in their houses to have pancake suppers.